Harriet Schock: Early years

-Singer-songwriter
+Music

 Schock had intended to use her university background as a dramatist, but after moving to Los Angeles she began to perform her original compositions at local clubs.
 At a songwriting workshop sponsored by ASCAP, Schock met Roger Gordon of the publishing arm of Colgems Records.
 After Gordon scouted one of her club gigs, she was signed as a songwriter to Colgems.
 At this point she left her final copywriting job.
 According to Schock, she wrote her first two albums by composing songs over the weekends and then taking her songs in to Colgems the following Monday.
-Her first recorded composition: "That's the Way It is With You", was recorded for the Partridge Family album release Bulletin Board which was released in 1973.
+Her first recorded composition: "That's the Way It is With You", was recorded for the Partridge Family album Bulletin Board which was released in 1973.
 That same year Schock's divorce from Hammack was finalized.

 She was scouted by 20th Century Records at the Ice House in Pasadena, after her inaugural recording deal with Columbia Records fell through.
 She signed with 20th Century Records in 1974, and went on to record three albums for the label: Hollywood Town, She's Low Clouds (both 1974), and You Don't Know What You're In For (1976).
 She was named as Cashbox's Best New Female Artist two times.
 Her songwriting expertise was reviewed in 1977 by Roger Cromelin of the Los Angeles Times: "Schock offers a sort of applied feminism [via] lyrics which [without] rhetoric...cut to the heart of contemporary fears and uncertainties.
 She deals primarily in the area of love relationships...with a gratifying openness, vulnerability and integrity.
 Schock's solid, melodic pop music is efficient but not mechanical [with] strong choruses and assured dynamic variations."

 In 1975, Helen Reddy scored a No. 8 Billboard Hot 100 with a Schock composition: "Ain't No Way to Treat a Lady".
 Reddy's success alerted several other artists to the potential of Schock's compositions, which then appeared on albums by Charlene, Roberta Flack, Howard Johnson, Jeannie Kendall, Abbe Lane, Manfred Mann's Earth Band, Johnny Mathis, and Snuff.